 When adding Advanced Modules, you can select them "a-la-carte" one at a time, or bundle them together in an industry-specific suite.
 For example, the Manufacturing Suite includes extra modules and features to handle all the tasks that go along with the manufacturing process, such as warehouse management and advanced procurement.

-The cost for each advanced module varies by complexity and industry, but they range from approximately $599 per month to $1699 per month.
+NetSuite module pricing varies by complexity and industry, but they range from approximately $599 per month to $1699 per month.
 You can add them on at any time, but only remove them at the time of your software renewal.
 Some of the advanced module bundles available include:

 Inventory & Manufacturing Management Modules (WMS & WRP)